2 Samuel 14

 Introduction

-Chapter 14 is about what happens when reconciliation is managed politically rather than genuinely.
-Joab perceives — correctly — that David wants to bring Absalom home.
-Rather than simply advising the king to do so, he stages a parable through a hired woman from Tekoa, trapping David into logical consistency: as Nathan trapped David with the ewe lamb parable in 2 Samuel 12:1-4, so the woman's fabricated case draws David into condemning his own position.
-David sees through the ruse, acknowledges Joab's hand, and grants Absalom's return — but only a partial return.
-Absalom comes back to Jerusalem but cannot see the king's face.
+Chapter 14 shows what happens when reconciliation is managed politically rather than pursued honestly.
+Joab perceives, correctly, that David wants to bring Absalom home.
+Instead of advising the king directly, he stages a parable through a woman from Tekoa, drawing David into a judgment that exposes his own inconsistency.
+As Nathan trapped David with the ewe-lamb parable in 2 Samuel 12:1-4, so this fabricated case leads David to condemn his own position.
+David sees through the ruse, recognizes Joab's hand, and grants Absalom's return, but only in part.
+Absalom comes back to Jerusalem, yet he cannot see the king's face.
 Two more years pass before even that barrier falls.
-The whole process is managed, formal, and cold — and it produces a reconciliation that is not really reconciliation at all.
+The whole process is managed, formal, and cold, and it yields a reconciliation that is reconciliation only in form.

-The chapter's theological center of gravity is the woman of Tekoa's speech in verses 13–14, where she invokes the character of God's own mercy as a model for David: "God devises ways that the banished one may not be cast out from Him."
-This is one of the most theologically rich sentences in 2 Samuel — a genuine insight about divine grace placed in the mouth of a woman playing a role Joab scripted for her.
-The irony is profound: the words are truer than the context that contains them.
-David grants Absalom's return but does not truly reconcile with him.
-The unreconciled Absalom, brought close enough to want access and denied it for two more years, will eventually move against David's throne.
-The chapter shows the difference between the mercy God devises and the compromise that men manage.
+The theological center of the chapter is the woman of Tekoa's speech in verses 13–14, where she invokes God's mercy as a model for David: "God devises ways that the banished one may not be cast out from Him."
+She speaks a genuine truth about divine grace, though she does so in a role Joab has scripted for her.
+The irony is that her words are truer than the situation in which they are spoken.
+David grants Absalom's return but does not reconcile with him.
+Absalom is brought near enough to desire access and denied it for two more years; in time he will move against David's throne.
+The chapter sets the mercy God devises over against the compromises men arrange.

 Joab's Strategy: The Woman of Tekoa (vv.
 1–11)